carolinechuu/ECE-3400-Team-12/lab1/lab1.md

    Serial.println("\t");
 }
 ```
-It works out beautifully and check out our video demostrations:
+Check this out in our video!

 # Extra FUN
 ### F is for friends who do stuff together, U is for you and me, N is for anywhere and anytime at all, down here in Phillips 427.